 So what are we going to replace it with?

 It is obvious what the globalist oligarchs wish to transition us into.
 They envisage a system of global governance operating as a technocracy, powered by the Fourth Industrial Revolution, a Great Reset, Central Bank Digital Currency, and other centralized, digital forms of controlling the masses.
 Put another way, the oligarchy of today is openly and swiftly moving towards extreme neo-feudalism with the express intention of enslaving humanity.

 We must oppose this technocratic nightmare through mass noncompliance.
-Moreover, we must individually take action every day to move ourselves and away from centralised tyranny.
+Moreover, we must individually take action every day to move ourselves towards decentralisation and freedom and away from centralised tyranny.
 But there is little point in opposing one political system or another if we have nothing better to offer in its stead.